shepherdjerred/astro-opengraph-images/README.md

 ## Quick Start

-1. Add this integration to your `astro.config.js`:
+1. Add this integration to your Astro config:

    - Option 1: use the `astro` command: